 Our Mission is to provide service to our community and its citizens.
-All year long members of the Airdrie 1st Club work hard to operate or to contribute to worthwhile community programs.
-We have been doing so since 1977.
+All year long members of the Airdrie 1st Club work hard to volunteer and/or fundraise for various community programs.
+We have been proudly building community and serving Airdrie since 1977.

 Who We Help

 Airdrie Boys and Girls Club

 Airdrie Meals on Wheels